autoplot/documentation/javadoc/org/autoplot/wav/WavDataSource2.md

-# org.autoplot.wav.WavDataSource2This version of the DataSource works by wrapping BinaryDataSource.
-It
+# org.autoplot.wav.WavDataSource2

- reads in the wav header, then creates a URI for the BinaryDataSource.
+This version of the DataSource works by wrapping BinaryDataSource.
+It reads in the wav header, then creates a URI for the BinaryDataSource.

-WavDataSource2( java.net.URI uri )
+# WavDataSource2( java.net.URI uri )

 ***